evilsyncope/public/reputation.md

 ##### Karma gain system

 Statuses:
-1. Newcomer, karma 0-99, max gain daily 20.
+- 1. Newcomer, karma 0-99, max gain daily 20.
-2. Voter, karma 100-5000, can vote for the projects and content, max gain daily 100.
+- 2. Voter, karma 100-5000, can vote for the projects and content, max gain daily 100.
-3. Elder, karma >5000, can also downvote content or even punish the untrustful users.
+- 3. Elder, karma >5000, can also downvote content or even punish the untrustful users.
 Karma >5000 cannot affect your project voting power, it's only applyable to content moderation.

-***Should there be a daily upvote limit which can be done by particular user?
+*Should there be a daily upvote limit which can be done by particular user?

 Every normal person starts with 0 karma.
 It should be quite hard to get a voter status, because newcomers cannot harm the system badly.
 They only can create a number of spam posts which can be easily hidden by other users.
 There should be some automated spam filter which can be optionally enabled by any user to hide